From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Enabling technologies

 A final optimization in the neutrino telescope ecosystem is the relative signal-to-background ratio.
 Water and ice Cherenkov neutrino telescopes can only differentiate between atmospheric and astrophysical neutrinos for very specific events.
 For example, most of the muon neutrinos observed in these experiments cannot be claimed to be of astrophysical origin since many of them are produced in Earth's atmosphere.
-This is not the case for tau neutrinos, where their observation implies that they have a high probability of being astrophysical in nature~\cite{Soto:2021vdc}.
+This is not the case for tau neutrinos, where their observation implies that they have a high probability of being astrophysical in nature~\cite{Beacom:2001xn,Soto:2021vdc}.
 Thus, the dominant sample of neutrinos detected in these experiments has low astrophysical neutrino purity.
-On the other hand, Earth-skimming tau-neutrino detectors have a high astrophysical neutrino purity, though they suffer from high-energy thresholds and, thus, limit sample sizes.
-Currently Earth-skimming experiments, such as TAMBO or TRINITY, are been developed as individual neutrino telescopes.
-However, the vision of the authors, is to think neutrino telescope development within a network of telescopes, rather than in isolation.
+On the other hand, Earth-skimming tau-neutrino detectors have a high astrophysical-neutrino purity, though they suffer from high-energy thresholds and, thus, limit sample sizes.
+Currently, lower-energy Earth-skimming experiments, such as TAMBO or TRINITY, are being developed as individual neutrino telescopes, which complement existing ultra-high-energy Earth-skimming experiments such as Auger~\cite{PierreAuger:2019ens}.
+However, the vision of the authors is to think about neutrino telescope development within a network of telescopes rather than in isolation.
 Thus, we envision arrays of Earth-skimming neutrino telescopes, whose energy threshold can match the energy range of current and future water/ice Cherenkov neutrino telescopes.
 These will provide a high-purity astrophysical sample that can be instrumental in finding neutrino sources.